 My family’s little garden measures 20 feet by 12 feet and we have learned how to make the most of our garden space over the past few years.
 Our raspberries are nestled against the shed, and strawberries took over a flower bed.
 We even nestled herbs right into our landscaping (start your own herb garden) for a nice yet functional look.

 No matter how much or little space you have, take advantage of it and grow something!

 Having a large (as possible) garden is important to me.
 I grow and preserve as many fruits and vegetables as I can for the winter.
 We save $35 per month on average, just by having our own preserved foods.

 Want to learn more about the basics of food preservation?
-Check out my eBook on Food Preservation for Beginners.
+Check out these books.

 What will you be growing in your garden this year?
 Will you grow these 5 expensive foods to save money?